LesFerch/WinSetView/Manual.md

 Note: For power users who have their own comparison tool installed, such as WinMerge or Beyond Compare, a before/after comparison can be done by going to the Windows Temp directory and comparing the files *WinSetView1.reg* and *WinSetView2.reg*.

+**Copy (🗐)**

+Click the Copy button to copy the settings for that folder type to the Copy buffer.

+**Paste (🖉)**

+Click the Paste button to replace the folder type's settings with the settings in the Copy buffer.

 ## Folder Types

 In Windows, there are five major folder types that most users are familiar with: